Skip to primary navigation Skip to content Skip to footer

 Smith Tower Observatory Bar

-Smith Tower Cons:
+Smith Tower Observatory Cons:

 • The lowest observation deck in the city at 350 feet